splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

     * :code:`analytics.thrift.execute.time`: Gauge metric that measures the time needed to process a job execution request
     * :code:`analytics.jobs_by_state`: Counter metric with a dimension key called state, incremented each time a job reaches a particular state.

-Metric types and rollups
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Infrastructure Monitoring, all metrics have a single metric type, with a specific default rollup.

-A :strong:`rollup` is a statistical function that takes all the data points in a metric time series (MTS) over a time period and outputs a single data point.
-Observability Cloud applies rollups after it retrieves the data points from storage but before it applies analytics functions.
-For more information on rollups, see :ref:`Rollups <rollups>` in Data resolution and rollups in charts.

-These are the metric types and their default rollups:

-* Gauge metric: Average
-* Counter metric: Sum
-* Cumulative counter: Delta.
-This measures the change in the value of the metric from the previous data point.

-To track a measurable value using two different metric types, use two metrics instead of one metric with two dimensions.

-For example, suppose you have a :code:`network_latency` measurement that you want to send as two different types:

-* Gauge metric: Average network latency in milliseconds
-* Counter metric: Total number of latency values sent in an interval

-Send the measurement using two different metric names, such as :code:`network_latency.average` and :code:`network_latency.count`, instead of one metric name with two dimensions ``type:average`` and ``type:count``.

 .. _dimensions-name-standards:

 Dimension names and value standards